kitchenbudapest/openpage/etc/terms_and_conditions.md

     5. Apart from prizes offered as part of the contest, no monetary compensation will be paid for any of your contest contributions.

-    6. If you would like to continue develop of your contribution, you are obliged to connect us within a year from the contest.
+    6. For one whole year from the event, you are obliged to inform and contact Kitchen Budapest in case you would like to further develop your project which you created at the KIBU Hackathon.

 7. Kitchen Budapest is not responsible for contest entries not received due to lost, failed, delayed or interrupted connections or miscommunications, or